Portavita/portavita.github.io/_posts/2021-01-15-Kafka-on-K8s-caveats.markdown

 That is the case of running data intensive PostgreSQL installations on K8s.
 But for today I will spare you this story...

-What I would like to talk to you about this time, is Kafka on K8s.
+What I would like to talk to you about this time is Kafka on K8s.

 Kafka can run in a cluster and allows horizontal scaling without much effort.
 If you do your homework properly then you will be able to design a proper architecture which keeps the worries at the door.